 Many people ask, “Should I start with a therapist, a psychiatrist, or a psychiatric nurse practitioner?”
 The right choice depends on your symptoms, treatment goals, and preference for therapy, medication, or a combination of both.

-This guide explores local treatment options, including therapy, psychiatric medication management, and holistic approaches, to help you make an informed decision.
+This guide explores local anxiety treatment options in Connecticut—including therapy, psychiatric medication management, and holistic approaches—to help you make an informed decision.

-When to Seek Help for Anxiety in Connecticut
+When Should You Seek Help for Anxiety in Connecticut?

 While occasional stress is normal, chronic anxiety can interfere with work, relationships, and overall well-being.
 You may benefit from professional anxiety treatment if you experience: